syncfusion-content/mobilejavascript-docs/MobileJS/Rating/Getting-Started.md

 # Getting Started

-## Create your first Rating Control in JavaScript
+## Create your first Rating control in JavaScript

 Essential JavaScript Rating control for Mobile provides an intuitive Rating experience that allows you to select a number of stars that represent a Rating.